 “Yes, I do.
 And I’m tired of denying it”, Peggy said, looking away, a little embarrassed.

-“How in the world do we think so much like each other?”
+“How in the world do we always think alike?”

-“I have no clue, but I’m glad I have you!”
+“I have no clue, but I’m glad that I have you!”

 “So, just to be clear, you aren’t dating anyone?”